AhmadAwab98/Go-training/folderprint/README.md

 The project contains:
 - list all files and folders in a given path
 - cache it for 5 minutes using redis
-- docker-compose.yml file for redis server
+- docker-compose.yml file for
+    - starting redis server
+    - running the project

 ## Getting Started